The Grammy Museum pays tribute to Legends of Motown: Celebrating The Miracles —

 House of Blues, Dallas, TX Jan.
 28, 2016 — Wadsworth Theater, Los Angeles, CA Feb.
 11, 2016.
 Madame Walker Theater — Feb.
 14, 2016, Indianapolis, IN –Clayton County Schools, Mar.
 12, 2016, Atlanta, GA — Green Valley Ranch Casino, Mar.
 20, Las Vegas, NV — Charleston Coliseum, May 7, 2016, Charleston, SC — Agora Theatre, May 21, 2016, Cleveland, OH (schedule not complete — more dates coming)

-Composer Warren “Pete” Moore, an original member of the world-famous Miracles, presents the new Miracles featuring Sidney Justin, a romantic balladeer who sports a smooth, melodic falsetto.
-Cordell Conway, Melvin Bridges, and Kerry Justin complete the cast of THE MIRACLES 2016 and beyond.
+Composer Warren “Pete” Moore, an original member of the world-famous Miracles, presents the new Miracles featuring Sydney Justin, a romantic balladeer who sports a smooth, melodic falsetto.
+Cordell Conway, Eric Swindle, and Kerry Justin complete the cast of THE MIRACLES 2016 and beyond.
 They are in the midst of a 9-city tour that a well-known industry insider described as “the best show of its kind.
 It is a captivating musical spectacle, simply beautiful!”

 Motown super-group The Miracles have been attracting enthusiastic audiences from sea to shining sea for the better of four decades.
 Their spectacular show has been described as “the best show of it’s kind on earth!”
 The amazing quartet continues to spread abroad the Motown gospel with their slew of hits, including “Shop Around,” “I Second That Emotion,” “Tears of A Clown,” “Love Machine,” “You’ve Really Got a Hold on Me,” “The Tracks of My Tears,” “Ooh Baby Baby,” and countless more awesome creations.